 She has lectured and presented papers at academic and public venues including The Organization of American Historians, The American Historical Association, The Association for the Study of African American Life and History, MIT’s Conference on Race and Science, The National Holocaust Museum, The Virginia Forum, The United Cherokee Nation of Virginia Annual Meeting, and the Hampton Public Library.

 She has also lent her expertise on matters of race and ethnicity to the Washington Post, NPR, Indian Country Today, History News Network, L.A.
-Progressive, The Female View Broadcast, Native Trailblazers Blog Radio, CTV (Canada News), and the Virginia General Assembly House Rules Committee, and the Atlantic Live; Her work on the Loving v.
-Virginia was recently cited by The New York Times and The Root.
+Progressive, The Female View Broadcast, Native Trailblazers Blog Radio, CTV (Canada News), the Virginia General Assembly House Rules Committee, and the Atlantic Live; Her work on the Loving v.
+Virginia case was recently cited by The New York Times and The Root.

 Her first book, That the Blood Stay Pure: African Americans, Native Americans and the Predicament of Race and Identity in Virginia, a Choice Outstanding Academic Title for 2014, traces the history and legacy of Virginia’s effort to maintain racial purity and the consequences of this almost four hundred year effort on African American – Native American relations and kinship bonds in the Commonwealth.